pyexcel/pyexcel/docs/source/tutorial.rst

    c,7,8,9

-Here is the example code showing how you can randomly access a cell:
+here is the example code showing how you can randomly access a cell:

 .. testcode::
    :hide: